the-vampiire/sequelize-external-methods/README.md

 ```

 # `loadExternalMethods` and utilities
 You can use them individually but the recommended usage is with `loadExternalMethods` itself since you can load as many or as few external methods as you'd like with it.
 Whatever Named Method Objects it receives will be loaded onto the target Model.

-## Technical details
-Sequelize converts `options.getterMethods` and `options.setterMethods` from the `sequelize.define(name, attributes, options)` call in special sub-properties of the Model prototype object.
-I only know this because I'm insane and insisted on getting this to work - their docs nor code lists this anywhere.

-`options.getterMethods`
-- stored in `Model.prototype._customGetters`
-- counted by `Model.prototype._hasCustomGetters`

-`options.setterMethods`
-- stored in `Model.prototype._customSetters`
-- counted by `Model.prototype._hasCustomSetters`

-`loadGetters`, `loadSetters`, and the composer function `loadExternalMethods` takes care of managing the loading locations and counters automatically.
+If you choose to only load a specific set you can use the following utilities.

 ## Utilities
-`loadGetters`
+`loadGetters`: only loads (instance) `getterMethods`
 ```js
 /**
  * Loads virtual getter methods onto the Model